NVSL/CSE141pp-Tool-Moneta/docs/README_VAEXTENDED.md

 ### widgets.py

-The main feature of interest in the `PlotTemplate` class in `widgets.py` is the plot title.
+The `PlotTemplate` class in `widgets.py` contains most widget features of the plot, particularly the top nav bar with the title and various zoom widgets, as well as interactive plot itself within the `v-main` area.
+Note that these widgets mainly use [ipyvuetify](https://ipyvuetify.readthedocs.io/en/latest/).
 For Vaextended's `PlotTemplate`, we replaced the plot title with `Moneta` instead of `Vaex` to better reflect the tool.
+We also removed the sidebar and the expandable output section from the original Vaex, as Moneta does not have much use for those two widgets.
 To use this modified `PlotTemplate`, we need to add the following import to `plot.py` to override the original.

 ```
 from vaextended.widgets import PlotTemplate